 Proceeds from the Auction, along with Annual Fund donations, support the day-to-day operation of the school.
-Together, the Annual Fund and the Celebration Auction account for roughly 25% of our annual operating budget.
-We appreciate all forms of support but ask that families make the Annual Fund and the Celebration Auction their priorities.
+The Annual Fund and the Celebration Auction account for roughly 25% of our annual operating budget.
+We appreciate all forms of support but ask that families prioritize the Annual Fund and the Celebration Auction.